 by Michael Maciel

 We live in an age of relativism.
 Once it was discovered that any experience can be interpreted in an infinite number of ways, all beliefs in “universal truths” were dismissed as irrelevant.
 Context became the sole determinator of meaning.
 What’s more, any attempt to assert a universal truth became merely a way to dominate others.
 Truth systems began to be seen as tools of the oppressor.
 Religion became the “opiate of the masses” designed to make them more controllable.
-The old value systems were thrown out and people were left to formulate their own.
-Welcome to the 20th Century.
+The old value systems were thrown out and people were left to formulate their own values.
+Welcome to the 21st Century.

 One of the most misinterpreted quotes in history is Nietzsche’s “God is dead.”
 This wasn’t a victory cry; it was a warning.
 He predicted almost fifty years in advance that relativistic thinking would dominate Western philosophy, and he was right.
 He also predicted that the result of such thinking would result in the deaths of hundreds of millions of people.
 In this, he was also right, because Marxist Ideology (and its offspring, Postmodernism) would decimate the world with two global wars, the Maoist Revolution, and Stalin’s genocidal purge of Soviet Russia.
 Millions of people—hundreds of millions—died!